Pagure/pagure/README.rst

 Pagure
 ======

 :Author:  Pierre-Yves Chibon <pingou@pingoured.fr>

-Pagure is a light-weight git-centered forge based on pygit2.
+Pagure is a git-centered forge, python based using pygit2.

-Currently, Pagure offers a decent web-interface for git repositories, a simplistic ticket system (that needs improvements) and possibilities to create new projects, fork existing ones and create/merge pull-requests across or within projects.
+With pagure you can host your project with its documentation, let your users report issues or request enhancements using the ticketing system and build your community of contributors by allowing them to fork your projects and contribute to it via the now-popular pull-request mechanism.

 Homepage: https://pagure.io/pagure

 See it at work: https://pagure.io

 Playground version: https://stg.pagure.io